 Everyone reacts in their own way.
-There is no "right" way to feel or act after a major loss.
+There is no "right" way to feel or act after a major loss such as losing your home in a fire.
 That said, we do tend to see some similarities in how people respond.

 For most of us, the first reaction is shock.
 At this point, the mind cannot comprehend the full scope of what has happened, and people may feel like they are having a nightmare from which they will awaken.
 People in shock feel numb and dazed, their emotions frozen.
 But, shock serves a health purpose in that it softens the blow temporarily, assuring we won’t have to face any more than we are able to cope with.